-$^{^{9}}$ We report summary statistics in Figures A2 - A4.
-Table A1's Panel A also provides information on the identity, leverage and balance sheet size of the 20 largest intermediaries in 2008 and their respective values for 2006 and 2010.
+9 We report summary statistics in the online appendix.
+Also, we provide information on the identity, leverage and balance sheet size of the 20 largest intermediaries in 2008 and their respective values for 2006 and 2010.

-10See Table A2 in Appendix B for some summary statistics of the estimates.
+10 See the online appendix for some summary statistics of the estimates.